Curriculum

 • J.T.
 Bushberg, J.A.
 Seiberg, E.M.
 Leidholdt, Jr., J.M.
 Boone Essential Physics of Medical Imaging, Wolters Kluwer Health.

-• Computational imaging (Lötgering/Heintzmann)
+• Computational Imaging (Lötgering/Heintzmann)

 Content